The Moon Maid was written in 1923, the Moon

 louder than that which I had first heard.

-as to the origins of lunar weather, it catches him unawares, suggesting
+his theories as to the origins of lunar weather, it catches him unawares,

-that it was not directly connected with turbulence from the Hoos, which
+suggesting that it was not directly connected with turbulence from the

-he could have observed and noted.
-Julian is in fact quite at
+Hoos, which he could have observed and noted.
+Julian is in

-a loss for an explanation for this phenomenon, he doesn't even try.
+fact quite at a loss for an explanation for this phenomenon, he doesn't

-constantly discharging electrical potential into the lower atmosphere,
+crystals are constantly discharging electrical potential into the lower

-which is surely the source of the terrible electrical storms and gigantic
+atmosphere, which is surely the source of the terrible electrical storms

-ball lightning that so astonished Julian.
-It also accounts
+and gigantic ball lightning that so astonished Julian.
+It also

-electricity and electrical driven communication, transportation and devices
+of electricity and electrical driven communication, transportation and

-on all three of its oceans.
-They also had ships of land (trains) which
+had ships on all three of its oceans.
+They also had ships of land (trains)

 great carriers flew through the air from city to city.
 Communication was